TonySimonovsky/FOnce/README.md

 > _Note_, that a session in terms of FOnce is not the same as a Google Analytics's session.
 FOnce operates following idea of session: _set of pageviews with an interval between seperate pageviews not more than 30 minutes_ (or whatever you set in the "FOnce - Session lifetime minutes" variable).
 This is pretty close to what Google Analytics consideres a session, but not totally same.
 There will be some discrepancy.
 I'm open to any suggestions how to improve this or any other part of FOnce.
 Please, write your suggestions to [42@stony.me](mailto:42@stony.me).

-This ruleset was initially created for Australian advertising company <a href="http://benchmarketing.com.au/" target="_blank">Benchmarketing</a>.

 ## Disclaimer
 FOnce is made for GTM v2.
 Though it will work in GTM v1 after some simple tweaks (which will require some GTM knowledge from you), I recommend migrating to v2 if you haven't done so.